Welcome to Volume 9 of Executed to Suppress His Message.

 Here we read about Judah, the fourth son of the biblical patriarch Jacob, whose name was later changed to Israel.
 In Hebrew, the name Judah means “praised.”
-But as we shall quickly see, this man was far from worthy of his name.
+But as we shall shortly see, this man was far from worthy of his name.

 Let’s continue the story with Genesis 37:18-20, where Judah and his brothers were conspiring to murder their brother Joseph:

-When they saw him from a distance and before he came close to them, they plotted against him to put him to death.
+When they saw him (Joseph) from a distance and before he came close to them, they plotted against him to put him to death.
 They said to one another, “Here comes this dreamer!
 Now then, come and let us kill him and throw him into one of the pits; and we will say, ‘A wild beast devoured him.'
 Then let us see what will become of his dreams!”

-Now watch how Judah handled this situation:
+Now observe how Judah handled this situation:

 So it came about, when Joseph reached his brothers, that they stripped Joseph of his tunic, the varicolored tunic that was on him; and they took him and threw him into the pit.
 Now the pit was empty, without any water in it.